Skip to content

 Using with LangChain

-Here's a complete example of creating a memory-enabled LangChain agent:
+Here's a complete example of creating a memory-enabled LangChain agent using the modern create_agent API (LangGraph-based):

 import asyncio